What is Enterprise AI? Definition, Platforms, Examples & More

 Here are the disadvantages of using enterprise AI:

-- Ethical concerns: If not designed properly, the enterprise AI tool will raise ethical concerns about its use.
-Many people feel like the data generated by AI isn’t accurate, but they also have concerns about the use of sensitive information.
+Ethical concerns: If not designed properly, the enterprise AI tool will raise ethical concerns about its use.
+Many people feel like the data generated by AI isn't accurate and have concerns about the use of sensitive information; in fact, one survey shows that 30% of professionals prioritize safety/security as a top concern with AI.

 In the next part of this guide, let's focus more on enterprise AI platforms.
 But before we get to the best tools to use, let's define the concept.